afrl-rq/OpenUxAS/README.md

 The scenario file should be an OpenAMASE scenario, as shown above.

 The `delay` parameter is optional and is relatively brittle.
+If specified, the parameter is the number of milliseconds to wait after OpenAMASE is started before starting any OpenUxAS instances.
 You should instead include the `Test_SimulationTime` service in your OpenUxAS configuration so that your OpenUxAS instances will wait for OpenAMASE to start the simulation before starting their timers.
 The `cfg_WaterwaySearch.xml` includes this service.